 HIST 104.
 HP: Modern Times: The U.S. from 1877 to the Present.
 4. This course analyzes how the United States became a mature industrialized consumer society, a haven for peoples from around the world, a welfare state and a global superpower.
 Studying both the benefits and costs of 20th century U.S. political and economic success enables students to understand some of the reasons why diverse social groups challenged the economic and political order.
 Prerequisite: ENGL 102.
-Fulfills Historical Perspectives and social justice/environmental responsibility requirements.
+Fulfills historical perspectives and social justice/environmental responsibility requirements (1998).
+Historical perspectives and evaluating systems and environments requirements (2019).